 All students are expected to complete the university's Liberal Arts Core requirements.
 See the Liberal Arts Core Requirements section of the catalog for additional details.
 Bachelor of Arts in sociology with an emphasis in cross-cultural sociology, students should fulfill specific categories of the Liberal Arts Core curriculum by taking the courses indicated below.

-- Studies in Mathematics and Science Laboratory Science......6 - Studies in Personal/Social Awareness Sociology 101 (as listed in major hours below) - Senior Capstone Course (as listed in major hours below) Sociology 441
+- Studies in Personal/Social Awareness Sociology 101 (as listed in major hours below) - Senior Capstone Course (as listed in major hours below) Sociology 441

 Sociology Core Requirements (11 hours)